Leah Kunkel

-Life
+She was the younger sister of acclaimed artist, Cass Elliot of The Mamas and The Papas.

+Music career

 Leah Cohen was born on June 15, 1948.
-She is the younger sister of Cass Elliot, best known as a member of the folk rock vocal group the Mamas & the Papas.
-In 1968, she married American drummer and music producer Russ Kunkel.
-Following Cass's death in 1974, Kunkel was given custody of Cass's daughter, Owen.
-The couple also raised their son, Nathaniel, later an Emmy Award-winning sound engineer.
+She was the younger sister of Cass Elliot, best known as a member of the folk rock vocal group the Mamas & the Papas.

 After being signed to Dunhill Records, Kunkel recorded her first record, Billy, under the name Cotton Candy.
 She performed with a few bands and continued growing as a singer and songwriter.
 In 1972, she sang the counter-melody for "From Silver Lake" on Jackson Browne's eponymous debut album.
 Following additional session work with Stephen Bishop, Carly Simon, and Arlo Guthrie in the early 1970s, Kunkel appeared on James Taylor's 1977 album JT.
 That same year, she appeared on Art Garfunkel's album Watermark.
 Garfunkel relied on her vocal harmonies for his subsequent albums Fate for Breakfast (1979), Scissors Cut (1981), and Lefty (1988), and he became something of a mentor to her, helping to get her a recording contract with Columbia Records in 1979.

 In 1979, Kunkel released her first album for Columbia Records, which featured several of her own compositions.
 The self-titled album produced one single, "Step Right Up".
 The following year, she released her second solo album for Columbia, I Run With Trouble.

 In 1980, Kunkel teamed up with Marty Gwinn to form the Coyote Sisters.
 In 1984, they released their first album, The Coyote Sisters, on Lorimar Records.
 A follow-up album, Women and Other Visions, was released in 2001.
-The Coyote Sisters continue to perform with Kunkel, who also continues to appear as a solo performer.
+The Coyote Sisters continued to perform with Kunkel, who also continued to appear as a solo performer.

-Following her initial period with the Coyote Sisters, Kunkel qualified as an attorney, and has been in private practice for over twenty years.
-She is a member of the state bar associations of California and Massachusetts, with a practice concentration in entertainment law, and lives in Northampton, Massachusetts.
+Legal career

+Kunkel attended Smith College, graduating in 1988, and Western New England School of Law.
+She was in private practice for over 25 years.
+Licensed in Massachusetts, she concentrated her practice in entertainment law but worked in adolescent law, and served as an adjunct professor at Western New England School of Law.
+She also worked with the ACLU.

+Personal life and death

+In 1968, she married American drummer and music producer Russ Kunkel.
+Following her sister Cass's death in 1974, Kunkel was given custody of Cass's daughter, Owen.
+She and Russ Kunkel also raised their son Nathaniel, who later became an Emmy Award-winning sound engineer.
+Leah and Russ Kunkel divorced in the 1980s.

+Kunkel died of cancer on November 26, 2024, at the age of 76.